compensator-cgp/compensator-docs/docs/overview/04_profiles.md

 2. **Understand Rewards**: Review [reward systems](./rewards) to optimize your offerings
 3. **Explore Staking**: Discover how [staking](./staking) can enhance your influence
 4. **Join Community**: Connect with other delegates on [Discord](https://compound.finance/discord)

----

-*Your profile is your gateway to becoming an active participant in Compound DAO governance.
-With proper setup and management, you can build a successful delegate presence and contribute to the ecosystem's growth.*